 How to Heal From a Narcissistic Mother

 Healing from narcissistic abuse can feel daunting and overwhelming, but it is possible through self-work and individual therapy.
 Joint or family therapy is not usually helpful with a narcissistic mother because a narcissist will often use things shared within therapy against the other person outside of sessions.
-If you believe you might have a narcissist for a mother, there are several options for individual therapy that could be helpful.
+If you believe you might have a narcissist for a mother, there are several options for individual therapy that could be helpful, whether you seek in person therapy or use an online therapy platform.

 Here are some ways a daughter of a narcissistic mother can heal: